gimnas11/WEBAI/README.md

 # GAI Chat - AI Programming Assistant

 A modern, ChatGPT-like web application built with React, Vite, and TailwindCSS.
-This application provides an intelligent AI programming assistant powered by OpenAI's GPT-4o (the most advanced available model), with features like streaming responses, code syntax highlighting, chat history management, and more.
+This application provides an intelligent AI programming assistant powered by OpenAI's GPT-4o or Groq's Llama models, with features like streaming responses, code syntax highlighting, chat history management, and more.

 ## ✨ Features

-- 🤖 **Advanced AI Assistant**: Powered by OpenAI GPT-4o with intelligent system prompts for programming tasks
+- 🤖 **Advanced AI Assistant**: Powered by OpenAI GPT-4o or Groq Llama models with intelligent system prompts for programming tasks
 - 💬 **Chat Interface**: Beautiful, responsive UI similar to ChatGPT
 - 📝 **Chat History**: Create, rename, delete, and manage multiple chat conversations
 - ⚡ **Streaming Responses**: Real-time streaming of AI responses for natural conversation flow